msobanjo/courseware/topics/terraform/modules/variables/README.md

 ## Providing a value

-The default value can’t use interpolations.
+The **default** value can’t use interpolations, you will learn about interpolations in a separate module.

-When no default is provided, you must specify a value.
+When no **default** is provided, you must specify a value.

 You have several options for specifying the value of a variable.

-If you specify a value when a default is provided, the specified value is used overriding the default.
+If you specify a value when a **default** is provided, the specified value is used overriding the **default**.

 Other ways to provide a value include:
 - having Terraform interactively prompt you to enter values for missing variables.
 This may work for small exercises but is painful to re-enter the values every time you issue a plan or apply.
 It is also not applicable for automation.